stratacode/system/README.md

 * system contains the LayeredSystem, parsing and language framework.

-Build instructions.
-Using StrataCode itself:

-mkdir /tmp/scbuild
-sc -c -a coreRuntime -d /tmp/scbuild sc -c -a system -d /tmp/scbuild zip /tmp/sc.zip /tmp/scbuild

-Find the 'sc' command in yourBuildDir.
+* To build StrataCode run makeSC.sh

+* To build the Javadoc run makeDoc.sh

-StrataCode is written in java so you can build it without itself.
-From your IDE, run the main method of the sc.layer.LayeredSystem with those same arguments.
+StrataCode is written in java so you can also build it without itself.
+See http://www.stratacode.com/ideConfig.html